Water Use and Watershed

 Stormwater Mitigation

-Lafayette, the 6th rainiest city in the United States, receives on average 63 inches of rain a year!
+Lafayette, the 5th rainiest city in the United States, receives on average 61 inches of rain a year!
 It becomes very important to control the large amount of stormwater runoff, or rain water that flows over paved surfaces (e.g. sidewalks, rooftops, driveways, roads, etc.) because this water collects pollutants.
-The landscape becomes an important tool to help mitigate stormwater runoff, and UL has taken the initiative to implement low impact design principles within the campus landscape.
+The landscape becomes an important tool to help mitigate stormwater runoff, and UL Lafayette has taken the initiative to implement low impact design principles within the campus landscape.
 Low impact design technologies include, among others, low-tech vegetated areas such as bioswales and rain gardens.